Triston McKenzie

 Triston Andrew McKenzie (born August 2, 1997) is an American professional baseball pitcher who is a free agent.
 He has previously played in Major League Baseball (MLB) for the Cleveland Guardians.
 He was drafted by Cleveland with the 42nd overall selection of the 2015 MLB draft.
 He made his MLB debut in 2020.

 Amateur career

 McKenzie attended Royal Palm Beach High School in Royal Palm Beach, Florida.
-In 2015, his senior year, he had a 9–5 win–loss record with a 0.79 earned run average (ERA).
-He was drafted by the Indians with the 42nd overall selection of the 2015 Major League Baseball draft.
-He signed for $2.3 million, forgoing his commitment to play college baseball at Vanderbilt University.
+In his senior season of 2015, he was coached by former major-league pitcher Kason Gabbard, and posted a 9–5 win–loss record with a 0.79 earned run average (ERA).